대수적 구조

 Definition 4 In the above situation, if \(\iota\) is an isomorphism, then \(G\) is called the internal weak direct product of the \(H_i\).

-Thinking about the form of the homomorphism \(f\) constructed in Theorem 2, one can verify that \(G\) being the internal weak direct product of the \(H_i\) is equivalent to the following condition:
+Thinking about the form of the homomorphism \(f\) constructed in Theorem 2, one can verify that \(G\) being the internal weak direct product of the \(H_i\) is equivalent to the condition

-If the subgroups \(H_i\) are all normal subgroups of \(G\), then \(G\) becomes the internal weak direct product of the \(H_i\) if the following additional conditions are satisfied.
+If the subgroups \(H_i\) are all normal in \(G\), then the following additional condition guarantees that \(G\) is the internal weak direct product of the \(H_i\).

-Proposition 5 If the normal subgroups \((H_i)\) of a group \(G\) satisfy the following two conditions:
+Proposition 5 Let \((H_i)\) be normal subgroups of a group \(G\) satisfying the two conditions

 Proof